 - Examination of new clothing supplied by contractors.

-- Annual inspection of rifles and light machine guns on charge to Territorial Units and Cadets, and half-yearly examination of Vickers guns.
+- The annual inspection of rifles and light machine guns on the charge to Territorial Units and Cadets, and half-yearly examination of Vickers guns.

 - The issue of camp equipment and training stores for camps, bivouacs, and courses of instruction throughout the Dominion, also hire of stores to various organisations.

 - Sales of rifles and barrels to gunsmiths, to rifle clubs, and to the general public, and sales of S.A.A. to rifle clubs.

 - The everyday issues of clothing, arms, equipment, S.A.A. and expendable stores.
 No progress has been made during the year with the stripping, cleaning, and preservation of the balance of the rifles, S.M.L.E.
 Mark III, held in store, and which have not been examined since receipt from the United Kingdom in 1920.
 Authority had been obtained, however, for the engagement of four arms-cleaners, and the work has now started.

 As the guest of the Commonwealth Government of Australia, The Director of Ordnance Services paid a six-week visit to Australia at the end of 1936

 The constant changes in the organisation of units and in equipment generally, as adopted in England, had very much complicated and increased the Ordnance work in New Zealand.
 Much remained to be done in the repair, maintenance, and the modernisation of arms and equipment, in the receipt, storage, and issue of stores and equipment from abroad, and in preparation for mobilisation.

 A contract for the first section of the large Ordnance Store required at Trentham was let, and it was proposed to accelerate the construction of the remainder of the buildings.
 Plans were prepared for the structures needed for the Ordnance Depots at Ngaruawahia and Burnham, and for the rebuilding of the Ordnance Workshop, Devonport.